antonarizal/electron-quick-print/README.md

 This is a minimal Electron application with node-thermal-printer.

+Send print with electron ipcRender and ipcMain to node-thermal-printer

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: